 Mental Health Nursing: a Profession in Demand

-A mental health nurse is a nurse who specialises in caring for people who are experiencing mental illness, distress or are recovering from trauma.
-They may care for people with conditions such as depression, perinatal mental health conditions, schizophrenia, anxiety disorders, bipolar disorder or psychosis.
+A mental health nurse is a nurse who specialises in caring for people who are experiencing mental illness or distress or who are recovering from trauma.

-Demand for skilled mental health professionals is high, research from The Department of Health indicated that Australia will have fewer than 40 per cent of mental health nurses than it requires in 2030 in anticipation that the rising trend in poor mental health continues.
-If this occurs, it would be the ‘largest (staff) undersupply of all sectors’ in Australia’s healthcare system (The Department of Health quoted by Probono Australia 2018).
+Demand for skilled mental health professionals is high.
+A 2014 report from the Department of Health indicates that by 2030, Australia will have an undersupply of 18,500 mental health nurses.
+If this occurs, it will be the ‘largest (staff) undersupply of all sectors’ in Australia’s healthcare system (Health Workforce Australia 2014).

-Mental health nurses also care for a person’s physical health as well and often care for people who have some of the worst health outcomes of all vulnerable population groups.
-They actively participate in the recognition, assessment and treatment of people with mental health and co-morbid related conditions and offer support and assistance to families and friends (University of South Australia 2020).
+Mental health nurses actively participate in the recognition, assessment and treatment of people with mental health and comorbid related conditions and offer support and assistance to families and friends (UniSA 2023).
 Mental health nurses are still required to carry out the tasks of general nurses.

-Mental health nurses work in a variety of settings, including but not limited to: the community, schools, public and private mental health services, hospitals, forensic settings, emergency care, rehabilitation and in residential care across metropolitan, regional, rural and remote areas.
 Mental health nurses often work as part of an interdisciplinary team of health professionals.
-Advanced nurses can study to become a mental health nurse practitioner, work in EDs or in rural and remote locations.
+Advanced nurses can study to become mental health nurse practitioners, and work in emergency departments or in rural and remote locations.

-Mental health nurses are able to support patients and their families in periods of transition and periods of crises.
+Mental health nurses are able to support patients and their families in periods of transition and crisis (ACMHN 2023).

 They achieve this through: